-About Club Peduli Orangutan Indonesia
+About Yayasan Peduli Orangutan Indonesia

 They have also participated with the local Forestry Department in distributing and planting trees and have developed and promoted urban conservation programs the "Greening of Wedding" and school yard tree-planting programs.
 Their Student Ambassador program encourages selected youth from each school to continue their involvement with CPOI-Sumut.
 CPOI-Sumut has also integrated community health programs within their array of projects.

 CPOI-Sumut, now YPOI, works with OURF in implementing the Mobile Education and Conservation Unit (MECU) Program.
 The program started with US Fish & Wildlife Service support in providing them with a rugged vehicle to access remote villages.
 Today, the MECU program, under YPOI operation, is delivering education and training to people in selected villages near orangutan habitat in order to reduce the conflict between villagers and the ape populations.